 Alexandra slipped into the darkness.
 Sokolowsky was a well-known figure in Connecticut – at least people thought they knew him.
 His death would cause people to question who Frank Sokolowsky actually was and how the many mysteries surrounding his life played into his murder.

-Publicly, Sokolowsky was the face of the American Federation of Labor, which was active in organizing brass workers in Waterbury and elsewhere.
+Publicly, Sokolowsky was the face of the American Federation of Labor, active in organizing brass workers in Waterbury and elsewhere.
 Using his mastery of multiple languages, Sokolowsky was instrumental in putting together a strike in Waterbury in 1919, which earned the workers a 10 percent raise.

 Strikes in 1920 had been less successful, as the management of the companies had turned back union demands that the factories be closed shops (requiring all workers to pay union dues).

 The message had angered some of the workers, and rumors circulated that Sokolowsky was growing too close to the owners.
 The workers questioned how he funded his lifestyle, traveling to New York City to act for the union.
 Was the union actually paying, or was he in bed with management?

 More details came out about Sokolowsky that raised even more questions.
 When he married Alexandra in Boston, the name he used was Frank Genuitis.
-He had used this name while he lived in Canada, also.
+He had also used that name when he lived in Canada.

-Even more unusual, police discovered Sokolowsky had been aligned with the Russian government in the days before the 1917 revolution had installed a communist government.
+Even more unusual, police discovered Sokolowsky had been aligned with the Russian government in the days before the 1917 Russian Revolution.
 Was he perhaps still an anti-communist using his position with the AFL to thwart Bolshevik influences within the active Connecticut labor movement?

 The police wanted to know more.
 They wanted to talk to Alexandra, his wife.
 But she was nowhere to be found.
 As police began looking, they found Alexandra had left New Haven.
 She stopped briefly in Bridgeport, and from there had slipped into New York City.